|Rare Book & Manuscript Library|

 The collection as a whole presents a complex and intimate picture of Sylvia Boone's intellectual life and personality.
-In particular, it illuminates the challenges she faced and connections she forged as one of the few scholars of color in her academic community.
-Letters, memos, and course materials explicitly speak about these challenges, while many personal papers such as guidebooks for black businesses in New Haven imply a search for connection within the community.
-The collection also includes many papers related to Boone's work on the commemoration events for the 150 th anniversary of the Amistad affair.
+In particular, it illuminates the challenges she faced and connections she forged as one of the few scholars of color in the academic community.
+Letters, memoranda, conference and research materials, as well as course materials explicitly speak about these challenges, while the papers from her work in West Africa in the early 1960s and other collected materials imply a search for deeper understanding of African culture and connection within the Pan-African and African-American community.
+The collection also includes papers related to Boone's work on the commemoration events for the 150th anniversary of the Amistad affair in 1989.

 Using the Collection

 Restrictions on Access

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.

 This collection is located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Box 34 (student records and privacy matters) is restricted until 2061.
 Additional folder-level restrictions are marked in the container list.

 All original copies of audio / moving image media are closed until reformatting.
 Please contact RBML regarding special-formats digital reproduction service.